ozanj/cerpp_2020/index.md

 <br>

 Crowd out?
-Effect of nonresident enrollment on resident enrollment
+Effect of nonresident enrollment on resident enrollment (Curs and Jaquette, 2017)
 - No effect for population of public research; crowd out at prestigious public research
 - *Plausibly causal*

 <br>

-Effect of resident and nonresident enrollment on faculty hiring
+Effect of resident and nonresident enrollment on faculty hiring (Jaquette and Curs, under review)
 - Nonresident enrollment has strong positive relationship with tenure-line faculty hiring
 - *Not quite causal*